Become a Bearcat Buddy

 As noted in the volunteer agreement and expectations policy document, tutors may be asked to complete tutoring logs or other assessment tools.
-During face-to-face tutoring, paper tutoring logs are kept in the school for the benefit of the immediate school faculty, staff, and specialists.
+During face-to-face tutoring, paper tutoring logs are kept in some school for the benefit of the immediate school faculty, staff, and specialists.
 During virtual tutoring, please follow the protocols outlined by your school representative and Lead Tutor regarding tracking.

-Although tutoring is virtual, tutoring sessions may be canceled due to road conditions.
+Tutoring sessions may be canceled due to road conditions.
 While we hope unforeseen cancellations are minimized, sessions may be canceled in the interest of safety for students who may still be expected to travel to and from school buildings.
 Please check local news sources for information regarding school closings and delays.